asdfugil/srd/srd_tools-24.100.3/example-cryptex/srd-iphone11-iphone12-entitlements-testing-sample-example.md

 ## SRD PR42

 There are multiple Versions of macOS and iOS Tested using M1 T8101 & X86_64 shown below, the most recent iOS and macOS shown at bottom.
+Apple needs to Resolve the AMFI | CoreTrust issues for the SRD so Debugging Tools like Frida and debugserver need Entitlements to work as expected and provide provable data.

 ## SRD Example DMG, PR 42,48,49 Build & Installation Status
 | Build OS & Device Info           | Example DMG   |  debugserver DMG  |  ASAN DMG     | UBSAN DMG